VLAN Configuration Commands Step by Step Explained

 Testing and verifying VLANs

 PC0 is a member of VLAN-10.
-As we can see in the above image, it has connectivity with PC2 and PC4.
+It has connectivity with PC2 and PC4.
 PC2 and PC4 are other members of VLAN-10.

-Similarly, you can also test connectivity between PC1, PC3, and PC5.
+Similarly, you can test connectivity between PC1, PC3, and PC5.
 These are members of VLAN-20.

 PCs in the same VLAN have connectivity.
 It verifies VLAN configuration.